yuranxue272181/a3-YuranXue/README.md

 - HTML input tags and form fields of various flavors (`<textarea>`, `<input>`, checkboxes, radio buttons etc.)
 - HTML that can display all data *for a particular authenticated user*.
 Note that this is different from the last assignnment, which required the display of all data in memory on the server.

-Note that it might make sense to have two pages for this assignment, one that handles login / authentication, and one that contains the rest of your application.
+Note that it might make sense to have two pages for this assignment, one that handles login / authentication and one that contains the rest of your application.
 For example, when visiting the home page for the assignment, users could be presented with a login form.
 After submitting the login form, if the login is successful, they are taken to the main application.
 If they fail, they are sent back to the login to try again.
-For this assignment, it is acceptable to simply create new user accounts upon login if none exist, however, you must alert your users to this fact.
+For this assignment, it is acceptable to simply create new user accounts upon login if none exist; however, you must alert your users to this fact.

 CSS:
 - CSS styling should primarily be provided by your chosen template/framework.